xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/dead-reckoning.md

 ## Closing remarks
-Although this is quite a simple controller to implement, you might realize that it is not accurate nor practical.
+Although this is quite a simple controller to implement, you might realize that it is neither accurate nor practical.
 If the robot hits a bump on the road or slips on a banana peel, there is nothing it can do to correct the error (since it doesn't know where it is and where it's going).

 Another important thing to keep in mind when using this controller is that if you want to change how fast the robot is driving/turning, you will need to re-calculate the speed of the robot to match said speed, which is very tedious.